The Group of Disjoint 2-Spheres in 4-Space: Introduction and Statements of Results

 \end{cor} This gives a very satisfying 4-dimensional characterization of the vanishing of these Milnor invariants.
-The surjectivity of $\JK$ will be proven in Section~\ref{sec:image} by writing down sufficiently many links $L \in \mathcal L$ to realize the image of the Kirk invariants.
-Alternatively, one could again use that ``link concordance implies link homotopy'', or more precisely, that any (singular) link concordance $(S^1 \amalg S^1) \times D^1 \to S^3 \times D^1$ is link homotopic to a link homotopy.
+The surjectivity of $\JK$ can be proven by writing down sufficiently many links $L \in \mathcal L$ to realize the image of the Kirk invariants, see Section~\ref{sec:proof-thm-image}.
+Alternatively, one can lift the $R$-action from Theorem~\ref{thm:free} to $\mathcal L$ and get away with only knowing the Whitehead link!